Xeks4237/NV-GOD/README.md

 Just create a your own repo on github using NV-GOD-Starter which you choosed as a Template on github, after making it, go over a instalation instructions of your template what you choosed

 Mostly you just need to clone it with git
-It gonna allow you to save your own configuration on github for better managment of NV-GOD using git :)
+It gonna allow you to save your own NV-GOD configuration on github for better managment of NV-GOD using git :)

 ## Future Features which I plan to make: